-The Center on Race and Social Problems (CRSP), awards $500 to University of Pittsburgh students who write outstanding papers on contemporary race-related issues.
+The Center on Race and Social Problems (CRSP), awards a $500 bookstore gift certificate to University of Pittsburgh students who write outstanding papers on contemporary race-related issues.
 Awards are given at each academic level: undergraduate, master’s, and PhD.

 Master's thesis and dissertation chapters are not permitted.

 In this university-wide competition, CRSP solicits papers in the following seven areas: